zawang/cpp-docs/docs/cpp/scope-visual-cpp.md

 ---
 # Scope (C++)

 When you declare a program element such as a class, function, or variable, its name can only be "seen" and used in certain parts of your program.
 The context in which a name is visible is called its *scope*.
 For example, if you declare a variable `x` within a function, `x` is only visible within that function body.
-It has *local scope*.
-You may have other variables by the same name in your program; as long as they are in different scopes, they do not violate the One Definition Rule and no error is raised.
+It has *local scope*. <ins>You may have other variables by the same name in your program; as long as they are in different scopes, they do not violate the One Definition Rule and no error is raised.</ins>

 For automatic non-static variables, scope also determines when they are created and destroyed in program memory.